What Is Construction Litigation Law?

 The following overview will help you understand potential causes of actions that you can bring in a construction dispute and how litigation proceeds.
-This will help you feel informed and confident if you choose to consult with a real estate attorney.
+This will help you feel informed and confident if you choose to consult with a construction litigation attorney.

 Construction disputes can arise at any point in the construction process and often center around a building’s construction contract.
 These contracts usually specify the scope of the work, timelines, and payment, and contract disputes can lead to foreclosures or liens to recover the money that’s owed.